Pembina–Emerson Border Crossing

 The Pembina–Emerson Border Crossing is a United States-Canada port of entry (POE) that connects the U.S. city of Pembina, North Dakota and the Canadian community of Emerson, Manitoba.
 On the American side, the crossing is connected by Interstate 29 (I-29) and U.S. Route 81 in Pembina County, while the Canadian side is connected by Manitoba Highway 75 in the Municipality of Emerson – Franklin.

-Over one million travelers are processed at this border crossing each year, making it the second busiest of such along the Canada–United States border west of the Great Lakes, behind only the Pacific Highway Border Crossing found between British Columbia and Washington state.
+Over one million travellers are processed at this border crossing each year, making it the second busiest along the Canada–United States border west of the Great Lakes, behind only the Pacific Highway Border Crossing between British Columbia and Washington state.
 The Pembina border station is the easternmost in North Dakota, located approximately 300 m west of the Red River of the North, the state's boundary with Minnesota.
 A separate border crossing between Emerson and nearby Noyes, Minnesota was in operation until 2006.